tldr-pages/tldr/pages/linux/pkgfile.md

 `pkgfile --binary {{filename}}`

-- Search for a package that owns a specific file displaying the package version:
+- Search for a package that owns a specific file, displaying the package version:

 `pkgfile --verbose {{filename}}`